Russia launched ‘largest drone attack’ on Ukrainian capital before Kyiv Day; 1 killed

 A 41-year-old man was killed and a 35-year-old woman was hospitalized when debris fell on a seven-story nonresidential building and started a fire, Kyiv Mayor Vitali Klitschko said.

+Like Golubenko, many people in his district heard the sound of Shahed drones for the first time.
+Among them was 36-year-old Yana, who has three boys.
+The family hid in a corridor all night.

+“Something started to explode above us.
+The children ran here in fear,” said Yana.

-Ukraine’s air force said that Saturday night was also record-breaking in terms of Shahed drone attacks across the country.
-Of the 54 drones launched, 52 were shot down by air defense systems.
+Ukraine said that Saturday night was also record-breaking in terms of Shahed drone attacks across the country.
+Of the 59 drones launched, 58 were shot down by air defense systems, according to the military’s General Staff.

+Russia has repeatedly launched waves of drone attacks against Ukraine, but most are shot down.
+Ukraine has also claimed this month to have downed some of Russia’s hypersonic Kinzhal missiles, which Russian President Vladimir Putin has touted as providing a key competitive advantage.

 In the northeastern Kharkiv province, regional Gov. Oleh Syniehubov said a 61-year-old woman and a 60-year-old man were killed in two separate shelling attacks.

-Kyiv Day marks the anniversary of Kyiv’s official founding.
+Kyiv Day marks the anniversary of the city’s official founding.
 The day is usually celebrated with live concerts, street fairs, exhibitions and fireworks.
 Scaled-back festivities were planned for this year, the city’s 1,541st anniversary.

 The timing of the drone attacks was likely not coincidental, Ukrainian officials said.